Affiliate links on Android Authority may earn us a commission. Learn more.

 Deleting Facebook photo albums and mass deleting photos

 Open Facebook, navigate to your profile page, and then select Photos.

 On this screen, swipe left until you reach the Albums tab.

 Click on an album’s main page and tap the three-dot menu button in the top right corner.
 From there, select the Edit album option and tap Delete album to delete it along with every photo inside of the album.

 You can use this little trick to mass-delete Facebook photos as well.
 Simply create a new throwaway album and add all of the photos you don’t want anymore to the album.
-Afterward, delete the album and with it, all of the photos you don’t want anymore.
+Afterward, delete the album and, with it, all the photos you don’t want anymore.
 It’s a bit tedious, but it works quite well.

 We should also note here that you cannot delete some albums, including Profile Pictures, Featured Photos, Videos, or Cover Photos.
 The three-dot option does not appear for those albums.